Open Russia: Activities

 On September 13–14, 2014, Open Russia presented talks by Lyudmila Ulytskaya, Arina Borodina, and Dmitry Olshansky.
 The foundation's Open Lecture projected a series of live talks that toured across Russia.
 To date there have been seven online forums hosted by Open Russia on topics ranging from healthcare reform to combating corruption.

 Open Russia reported that it will support twenty-five candidates in the upcoming September parliamentary elections.
 Although it has yet to choose the candidates it will support, the organization has stated it already has two candidates from the Parnas party it is considering.

 Russian state ban

 Open Russia, along with other dissident groups, was the target of an intensified crackdown by the Russian government in the 2010s.
 In mid-2017, the Prosecutor General of Russia designated Open Russia as "undesirable" under the 2015 Russian undesirable organizations law, effectively banning its activities in Russia.
 Amnesty International noted that, while previous civil society groups had been targeted by the law, the designation of Open Russia marked the first time that the Russian government banned "a civil society group that was founded by Russians and operates only in Russia."

 The group is the target of Internet censorship by the Russian authorities: in December 2017, Roskomnadzor added Open Russia's website to its registry of blocked sites.

+Criminal proceedings against members of the Russian movement followed.
+Human Rights Watch reported in January 2020 that cases had been brought against Anastasia Shevchenko, Yana Antonova, Maxim Vernikov and other activists.
+It noted that members of the Russian movement denied any connection to the UK-registered organisation of the same name that had been designated undesirable in 2017.
+In 2020, Vernikov and Antonova were convicted of involvement in an undesirable organisation and sentenced to compulsory labour.
+On 18 February 2021, a court in Rostov-on-Don sentenced Shevchenko to a four-year suspended prison term after she had spent two years under house arrest.